verana-labs/verifiable-trust-vpr-spec/spec.md

 2. **Provide requested information**, such as filling out forms, submitting documents, or other forms of disclosure as required by the validation [[ref: VS]].
 3. If the requested permission includes a [[ref: VS]] DID, the [[ref: applicant]] should prove control over the corresponding [[ref: DID]] to the validator's [[ref: VS]].

-Once the [[ref: validator]] determines that the process is complete, they may terminate the validation process and create the permission accordingly.
+Once the [[ref: validator]] determines that the process is complete, they may terminate the onboarding process and create the permission accordingly.
 This permission configuration usually include:

 - `validation_fees`
 - `issuance_fees`
 - `verification_fees`
 - `permission expiration`

-The [[ref: validator]] may compile a summary file of the validation process, documenting exchanged data, proofs, and decisions, and share it with the [[ref: applicant]] via the [[ref: VS]] connection or another secure channel.
+The [[ref: validator]] may compile a summary file of the onboarding process, documenting exchanged data, proofs, and decisions, and share it with the [[ref: applicant]] via the [[ref: VS]] connection or another secure channel.

 For audit or governance purposes, the [[ref: validator]] should register a digest (e.g., hash or SRI) of this summary in `applicant_participant.vp_summary_digest`.